 the type of feedback that lecturers get from administration of examinations.
 It does not contribute much to creativity, innovation, understanding and applying knowledge but promote rather memorization which is ranked as poor learning tactic of students and cannot measure higher-order outcomes which is a pre- requisite of achieving Agenda 2063.
 Examination is a poor assessment tool because in some institutions of learning it associated with cheating, where students get into examinations with answers written on theirs palms, thighs or small papers which are commonly called "CDs".
 CDs in the examination context refers to small papers with answers in point form.

-Carless et al (2010) painted that administration of examinations present drawbacks which may cause the neglect of skills such as problem-solving and critical thinking needed in today’s world.
+Carless, et al. (2010) painted that administration of examinations present drawbacks which may cause the neglect of skills such as problem-solving and critical thinking needed in today’s world.
 The chief cause of these drawbacks is the common tradition of using many of the same questions year after year and lecturers would want students to pass the course and then nothing else.
 The use of examinations as a form continuous assessment in all institutes of learning in Africa need a second thought if policy makers are to go by achieving African Union Agenda 2063.

 Forms of continuous assessment, importance of feedback and data-driven decision-making in TIs